Deer Park, Texas: Geography and Climate

 Deer Park is located in Southeastern Harris County at (29.692003, –95.118108).
 According to the United States Census Bureau, the city has a total area of 27.25 sqkm, of which 27.08 sqkm are land and 0.17 sqkm, or 0.62%, are water.

 Deer Park is bounded by the city of La Porte to the south and east, and by the Houston Ship Channel—the dredged-out Buffalo Bayou—to the north.

+Climate- As with the rest of the Houston area, Deer Park faces a Humid Subtropical climate: mild winters with an occasional cold spell, hot and humid summers, often receiving sea breeze thunderstorms on spring and summer afternoons.
+Rainfall is abundant year round, however, this area is prone to major rainfall events specifically between the months of May and October, especially during Hurricane Season.
+Twice has the Deer Park region seen incredible rainfall events from a Tropical Cyclone between 2001 and 2017.
+Tropical Storm Allison dumped 15-30" of rain throughout the region in June 2001, and Hurricane Harvey dropped 30-50" throughout the region in August 2017.
+Both events in a span of less than a week.